RV Wind Generator While Driving: Good or Bad Idea

 Always ensure that the storage batteries are compatible with the generator.
 If you are not using batteries, it’s more straightforward, but you won’t have any power backup.

-When you’re using wind generators, you can avoid many problems, such as state regulations and fuel consumption charges.
+When using wind generators, you can avoid many problems, such as state regulations and fuel consumption charges.

 - Firstly, there is no restriction on carrying a wind generator on board.